10 Parks That Changed America

 Their goal was to provide all New Yorkers, from tenement dwellers to titans of industry, a natural refuge from the crowded city and a place where the social classes could come together on equal footing.

-Chicago’s Neighborhood Parks - Illinois: Following the success of Central Park, a progressive Chicago park superintendent named J. Frank Foster took the idea one step further.
+Chicago’s Neighborhood Parks: Following the success of Central Park, a progressive Chicago park superintendent named J. Frank Foster took the idea one step further.

 Chicago’s neighborhood parks, designed by Olmsted’s sons John Olmsted and Frederick Law Olmsted, Jr., would address the very real needs of the city’s immigrants by providing a place to bathe and play sports, get free healthcare, and take a variety of classes.

-San Antonio’s River Walk - Texas: The San Antonio River had been always prone to flooding; in 1921, more than 50 lives were claimed.
+San Antonio’s River Walk: The San Antonio River had been always prone to flooding; in 1921, more than 50 lives were claimed.

 But 27-year-old architect Robert Hugman transformed the flood-ravaged banks into a Spanish Revival promenade that would serve as a commercial district with elegant shops and cafes.